infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dfp.md

 ---
-page_title: "Managing DHCP service with the BloxOne Terraform Provider"
+page_title: "Managing Policy Based DFP service using the BloxOne Terraform Provider"
 subcategory: "Guides"
 description: |-
-  This guide provides step-by-step instructions for using the BloxOne Terraform Provider to manage IPAM and DHCP resources.
+  This guide provides step-by-step instructions for using the BloxOne Terraform Provider to manage the DFP Service , Security Policies and various resources associated to it.
 ---

 # Managing Policy Based DFP service using the BloxOne Terraform Provider

-This guide provides step-by-step instructions for using the BloxOne Terraform Provider to manage the DFP Service , Security Policies and various Threat Defense objects associated with it.
+This guide provides step-by-step instructions for using the BloxOne Terraform Provider to manage the DFP Service , Security Policies and various resources associated to it.

 ## Configuring the Provider